-This lemma finally allows us to define {\em the} canonical distance graph of a nonempty event zone $Z$, that can be computed from an distance graph defining the zone $Z$ (extending the result from usual zones in timed automata).
+This lemma finally allows us to define {\em the} canonical distance graph of a non-empty event-zone $Z$, that can be computed from a distance graph defining the zone $Z$ (extending the result from usual zones in timed automata).